varunrao10/Credit_Risk_Analysis/README.md

 ## Summary:
 Out of the 4 resampling models, the randomoversampler model performed the best.
 Out of the 2 ensemble models, both the balancedrandomforestclassifier and adaboostclassifier models performed the same.
 Overall the 2 ensemble models performed the best with a balanced accuracy score of 0.8017.
+I would not reccomend any of these models because every one of these models had extremley low precision scores of 3% or lower when predicting whether a loan is highrisk.